-No, the Wells Fargo Platinum does not offer cash back rewards.
-The Wells Fargo Platinum does not have any type of rewards.
+No, Wells Fargo Platinum does not offer cash back rewards.
+Wells Fargo Platinum does not have any type of rewards.
 The card’s signature feature is an introductory APR of 0% for 18 months on purchases and 0% for 18 months on qualifying balance transfers.
-Balance transfers do incur a balance transfer fee of 3% intro for 120 days, then up to 5% (min $5) though.
-The Wells Fargo Platinum card also has a $0 annual fee.
+Balance transfers do incur a balance transfer fee of 3% intro for 120 days, then up to 5% (min $5), though.
+Wells Fargo Platinum card also has a $0 annual fee.

 Given the high costs, you should avoid cash advances.
 But it’s still worth knowing how to perform such a transaction and how much it will cost should you need to get one in an emergency.
 And the first step in being able to do a Wells Fargo cash advance is requesting a PIN from customer service.

 Here’s how to get a Wells Fargo cash advance:

 To get a Wells Fargo cash advance PIN, call customer service at (800) 642-4720.
 After that, you’ll be able to take out up to $500 in cash per day from your line of credit, up to your cash advance limit.

 If you have a Wells Fargo checking account, you can link it to your credit card as overdraft protection.
 If your bank account balance dips below zero, you’ll get a cash advance from your credit card to cover transactions.
 But this isn’t a great option.
 You’ll pay no fee for advances of $5 or less, but you will be charged a $35 fee for advances over $5.
 Plus, your card’s high cash advance APR applies right away.

 Here’s how to minimize the Wells Fargo cash advances cost: